 A new writer might not realize how important the inciting incident is for kids books.
 In the first week of your writing journey, brainstorm not just a book idea and the main characters, but also a surprising event that sets the whole story in motion.

-It’s worth noting that when writing your first children’s book, you should consider both your preferences and the interests of your intended audience.
+Consider both your preferences and the interests of your intended audience.
 A blog post discussing kids’ favorite books can offer valuable insights into creating a children’s book that resonates.

 FAQs